General Data Privacy Regulation, also known as GDPR, is a European privacy law, and GDPR replaces the privacy directive in the EU.

 Persons can also ask that a user responsible stops processing their data

-Data portability: Persons can request to be given their personal information from a corporation without opposition of the data controller.
+Data portability: Persons can request to be given their personal information from a corporation without opposition from the data controller.
 This information must be in a machine-readable format.
 You, as the customer, have the option of exporting candidate information in both PDF and JSON format, where JSON is a machine-readable format.
 It is recommended that you add a PDF to the JSON file, as it is easier to read for persons than JSON.

 Consent for processing data is an important focus of the GDPR.